 In what ways do our wards function as a microcosm of our desires to build Zion across the entire world?
 How can we better grasp that reality and act accordingly?

-One of the greatest-ever pieces of LDS gospel writing is the late Eugene England’s essay, “Why the Church is as True as the Gospel.”
+One of the greatest-ever pieces of Latter-day Saint gospel writing is the late Eugene England’s essay, “Why the Church is as True as the Gospel.”
 In it, he describes how the Church, and especially the ward, is such a powerful laboratory for Christian discipleship.

 Why?
 Because we don’t choose the people in our ward.
 It is precisely because of the un-chosenness of those associations that we are given the opportunity to learn to love people who are very different than ourselves.
 That is a powerful first lesson in becoming a Christian, which is the first step toward building Zion.